onsetsoftware/svelte-local-storage-store/README.md

 - `start` - An optional function that will be called when the store is first subscribed to.
 It will be passed a `set` function that can be used to update the store.
 It should return a function that will be called when the store is unsubscribed from.

 This is essentially the same API as the `writable` function from Svelte's `svelte/store` package, with the addition of the `key` argument.

+> **Note**
+> Subsequent calls to `localStorageStore` with the same `key` will return the same store instance.
+If you want to delete the store from local storage, you can call `destroyLocalStorageStore(key)`.
+>
+> If this cache doesn't work for you, please can use the `LocalStorageStore` class directly to manage your own stores.
+It takes the same 3 arguments as the `localStorageStore` function.

 The `localStorageStore` function returns a Svelte store that can be used in the same way as any other Svelte store and which implements the `Writable` interface.